fleetdm/fleet/handbook/engineering/README.md

 - Our [fleetdm/vulnerabilities](https://github.com/fleetdm/vulnerabilities) repository
 - Our [website](https://github.com/fleetdm/fleet/tree/main/website)

-In these case there are two differences in our process:
+In these cases there are two differences in our process:
 - QA is done before merging the code change to the main branch.
 - Tickets are not moved to "Ready for release".
 Bug tickets are closed.
 Story tickets are moved to the Product board and put under "Confirm and celebrate" column.